cmsmcq/gingersnap/doc/test-case-generation-general.md

 approximation of *L*, negative test cases for *R* will be useful negative test cases for *L*.

+Related documents:

+* [Generating infinite series of regular subset and superset approximations for context-free languages](regular-approximations.md) 2021-01-11.
+Describes regular approximations as implemented in Gingersnap

 Separate documents needed on:

 * positive test-case generation from context-free grammars
-* regular approximations as implemented in Gingersnap
 * other algorithms for regular approximations (to be implemented in Gingersnap)